zhanggq96/zhanggq96.github.io/_posts/2017-06-07-kanji-frequency.markdown

 It is important to keep in mind that these characters, paired together with different compound characters, have a multitude of different meanings which may have little relevance to the definitions I’ve provided.
 So the reasons for each ranking I’ve conjectured could be completely misplaced, and actually be because of something else entirely which I’ve overlooked.
 That’s just another feature of Japanese - and pretty much every other language - that characters on their own can only tell you so much without context.

 [^1]: Indeed, combined with the fact that two of the three Kanji with zero i-rank have nonzero n-rank, if one were to count they would expect to see those as 98 - 2 = 96 black (zero n-rank) characters from table 1 of this post, which is correct.
-[^2]: Careful readers may notice that 4 data points are missing!
-These 4 points represent Kanji that are neither n-like nor i-like; they have n-rank = i-rank, which I will refer to as being k-like.
+[^2]: Notice that 4 data points are missing -  these 4 points represent Kanji that are neither n-like nor i-like; they have n-rank = i-rank, which I will refer to as being k-like.
 The four k-like Kanji are 世 (134), 元 (191), 件 (211) and 憎 (1807).
 Note that, for reasons stated before (inflation of rank), this is a pretty meaningless category but I nevertheless have added it in for fun.

 <!--
 [jekyll-docs]: https://jekyllrb.com/docs/home